BajuMcBites/JOSHypervisor/PreLab2.md

 ## The first function you implement in this project will have you check many errors, prior to the actual function logic.
 What are some of the reasons why we must do this in OS level code that the user never sees?

-System Stability: OS-level code often operates at a high privilege level, with access to critical system resources.
-Errors in this code can lead to system crashes or instability.
-Therefore, preemptive error checking is essential to maintain the overall stability of the system.
+Security: The OS must ensure that operations do not violate security boundaries.
+For example, checking permissions and ensuring that a user process cannot access or modify memory that it doesn't have rights to is essential for maintaining system security.
+Furthermore, since the function sys_ept_map is a system call, it acts as a controlled interface between user applications and the kernel.
+Rigorous checks are necessary to maintain the integrity of this boundary, ensuring that user applications don't perform operations that are only meant for the kernel.

+Stability and Reliability: The OS is responsible for the stable operation of the entire system.
+Incorrect memory mappings or accesses can lead to system crashes or unpredictable behavior.
+By validating inputs and states, the OS can prevent operations that might compromise system stability.

+Resource Management: The OS manages hardware resources, such as memory, and it must ensure that these resources are used efficiently and not wasted.
+For instance, preventing the mapping of already used or non-existent memory addresses helps in optimal resource utilization.

-Ease of Debugging and Maintenance: When errors are checked and handled properly, it becomes easier to debug and maintain the system.
-It helps in isolating and identifying the source of problems, which is crucial for the continuous development of the OS.
+Debugging and Maintenance: Clear and comprehensive error checking makes it easier to debug and maintain the system.
+When a failure occurs, the system can provide more informative error messages, which aids in identifying and resolving issues more efficiently.

 Recommended files to look through before starting: inc/memlayout.h describes and provides an ASCII image of the virtual memory map.